-Using Polar Charts in Qt Quick Applications▲
+Using Polar Charts with QML▲

 We begin with a chart that has a spline series and a scatter series with random data.
 Both series use the same axes.